sayouzone/sayou-fabric/docs/get-started/introduction.md

 Modern LLM applications require complex data operations — ingestion, preprocessing, retrieval, and generation — each with its own context and scaling requirements.

-Sayou Data Fabric provides a unified, interface-driven ecosystem that supports explicit data flow control across all stages of the pipeline.
+Sayou Data Platform provides a unified, interface-driven ecosystem that supports explicit data flow control across all stages of the pipeline.

 ## 2. Typical Use Cases